Open Editor →

 To provide high-quality hosting to everyone, Python Online implements a tiered lifecycle model, using an automated "Janitor" to manage server memory.

-Free Tier: Smart Hibernation
+Smart Hibernation

 The Wake-Up Routing

-If a visitor attempts to access your sleeping application, the router intercepts the request and instantly serves a "Wake Up" screen.
-When the visitor clicks the button, the platform triggers a fast-boot sequence—re-spawning your container and redirecting the visitor to your live app in less than a second.
+Hibernation does not mean your site is offline.
+Python Online's Edge Router maintains a persistent fallback route for your subdomain.
+If a visitor attempts to access your sleeping application, they are served a "Wake Up" screen.
+One click triggers a fast-boot sequence—re-spawning your container and redirecting the visitor to your live app in less than a second.

-Self-Healing & Bootstrap Recovery
+Self-Healing & Resilience